 Not quite.
 Recall that Paul orders his android partner to get him coffee, which is at least a little demeaning; most of the characters' only concern when the main character Kennex shoots or otherwise damages a robot is more along the lines of "Thanks for causing an inconvenience" (Maldonado even says "Do you have any idea how much these things cost?"); Kennex himself is specifically anti-robot for the most part; deactivating illegal sexbots early on was a non-issue; taking away the memories of "crazy" DR Ns is perfectly acceptable, even when the memories in question have nothing to do with sensitive police files; and there will probably be more examples as the show progresses.
 For the most part it seems like Dorian (Kennex's android partner) is trying to convince other people, especially Kennex, that Androids Are People, Too

-Data of Star Trek: The Next Generation is treated as a full crew-member.
-Except by season 2's doctor Pulaski, but even she changed her mind, and she was a Doctor Jerk to begin with.
-An episode, The Measure of a Man, was dedicated to this, where Data's status as a person is brought to court when a Starfleet scientist wants Data to submit to disassembly so more like him can be built.
-Data refuses, because he feels that the scientist lacks the skills to put him back together perfectly.
-Riker is forced to advocate for the scientist, making the argument that Data is a machine, built by man, for their use.
-Picard defends Data, and raises the argument that while Data IS a machine, he's also a person.
-With aspiration, goals, and purposes.
-That he fulfills two of the three criteria for sentience (intelligence and self-awareness), and that the last one (consciousness) is not measurable by outsiders, so to refuse Data the rights of a person would make The Federation potentially guilty of creating a slave race once they mass produce his kind.
+Data of Star Trek: The Next Generation is treated as a full crew-member except by season 2's Doctor Pulaski, but even she changed her mind, and she was a Doctor Jerk to begin with.
+The episode The Measure of a Man was dedicated to exploring this: Commander Bruce Maddox wants to reverse-engineer Data, but Data refuses to submit, believing that Maddox won't be able to put him back together properly.
+He even goes so far as to tender his resignation from Starfleet to keep Maddox from opening him up.
+Commander Riker is ordered to serve as advocate for the prosecution when Maddox gets the judge advocate general involved, making the argument that Data is a machine, built by a man, for their use.
+Picard defends Data with the argument that while Data is a machine, he's also a person with aspiration, goals, and purposes.
+He fulfills two of the three criteria for sentience (intelligence and self-awareness) and the last one (consciousness) is not measurable by outsiders, so to refuse Data the rights of a person would make The Federation potentially guilty of creating a slave race if they mass produce his kind.

 The Doctor in Star Trek: Voyager kind of swings back and forth.
 Some episodes he's treated as a person and a fellow crew-member, allowed to pursue his interests and grow, even expanding his role as an emergency back up to the bridge crew.
 Other times Janeway (who is a case of Depending on the Author) would like to remind him he's a machine when the situation comes out.
 There is also an episode where he goes to court over his status as a person and as an author.
 In a subversion, he's denied being a person but is considered an author.
 Sadly, the judgment of "Measure of a Man" is not referenced in that episode.